-During the year ended June 30, 2021, the Company amortized the balance of the flow-through premium liability recorded in the prior year in connection with the December 2019 flow-through private placement (Note 13(b)).
-The Company recorded amortization of \$29,992 (2020 - \$Nil) after incurring \$152,500 (2020 - \$Nil) of qualifying exploration expenditures.
+During the year ended June 30, 2021, the Company amortized the balance of the flow-through premium liability recorded in the prior year in connection with the December 2019 flow-through private placement.
+The Company recorded amortization of \$29,992 after incurring \$152,500 of qualifying exploration expenditures.
 The Company has fully renounced exploration expenditures of \$152,500 to the flow-through subscribers for calendar 2019 using the "look-back" rule and incurred the qualified exploration expenditures during its 2021 exploration programs.